-8.15 Employment Recommendations
+Employment Recommendations

-8.15.1 The development and occupation of Industrial Land is dependent on a number of factors beyond the allocation/release of land through the planning system.
+The development and occupation of Industrial Land is dependent on a number of factors beyond the allocation/release of land through the planning system.
 Key issues include how sites are managed (including how potential bad neighbour uses are located and run) and the potential for wider incentives to encourage investment.
-It is also important to consider how local businesses are catered for.
+It is also 8.14.18.15.1 important to consider how local businesses are catered for.

-Cross-Government could be carried out to identify opportunities to improve the management of existing Industrial Estates to minimise vacancy rates and to also identify opportunities to facilitate investment in new sites (including through the development of a Technology Park(s)).
+A cross-government study could be carried out to identify opportunities to improve the management of existing Industrial Estates to minimise vacancy rates and to also identify opportunities to facilitate investment in new sites (including through the development of a Technology Park(s)).

-In the implementation of Employment Recommendation 1, consideration should be given to the identification of areas where a. uses should be restricted to light industrial uses, or b. areas where 'bad neighbour' uses might be appropriate, and consider the merits of safeguarded such areas for these uses.
+In the implementation of Employment Recommendation 1, consideration should be given to the identification of areas where:

+a) uses should be restricted to light industrial uses; or

+b) areas where 'bad neighbour' uses might be appropriate

+and consider the merits of safeguarded such areas for these uses.